ganguli-lab/projecting-manifolds/README.md

 # projecting-manifolds
-Code for paper "Random projections of random manifolds".
+Code for paper: Lahiri, Gao, Ganguli, "Random projections of random manifolds".

 * Run 'one-click.py' to generate and save all data and plots.